 The second type of love is the love that you feel for your friends.
 You love hanging out with them.
 You sometimes tease them because you care.
 You wish them all the success in the world because their wins feel like your wins.

 The third type of love is the love you feel for your first boyfriend or girlfriend.
 Some might call it lust.
 This type of love is thrilling and sometimes addicting.
 We all know people who have fallen in love with falling in love.

 The fourth type of love is an extremely deep love once you've found your soulmate.
 This is the person you share all your secrets with at pillow time.
 You not only trust this person with your life, but you're also willing to sacrifice yourself for him or her.

 The fifth type of love is the joyous love you have for your children.
 Your children give you more pride than anything else in the world.
 Your children motivate you to become a better person.
+As a parent, you constantly think about teachable moments and their future well-being.
 Children bring about a love you never knew existed.

 The final type of love is spiritual love.
 It is an undefined love in something more powerful that provides hope, purpose, and comfort.

 With at least six different types of love, it makes absolute sense to focus at least an equal amount of time on love as we do on our careers and our pursuit of wealth.
 Sacrificing love for money is suboptimal as you get older.